|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 Many power transformers are fitted with an internal 'once only' thermal fuse that will become open circuit in the event that a preset temperature is exceeded.
 This temperature is chosen to be the maximum safe temperature of the windings before the insulation melts or breaks down, so in the event of a fault, the thermal fuse will open before the insulation is damaged and the component becomes potentially dangerous.
 It also helps to prevent the risk of fire (and no, this is not intended to be humorous - a friend of mine had his house burned to the ground because of a faulty power transformer in a video recorder - as determined by the fire investigators.
 True story!).
 See Figure 6.1 (below) as an example of how bad things can get if the transformer is not protected.

 Once the thermal fuse opens, the transformer must be discarded, as it is usually not possible to gain access to the fuse for replacement.
-This is not as silly as it may sound, since the thermal effects on the insulation cannot be predicted, and the transformer may be unsafe if it were still able to be used.
+This is not as silly as it may sound, since the thermal degradation of the overheated insulation cannot be predicted, and the transformer may be unsafe if it were still able to be used.

 There are transformers that are designed to be 'inherently safe', and these usually have the windings on separate sections of the core, not in physical contact with each other.
 If the core is connected to the electrical safety earth (which is usually a requirement), no method of failure (including a complete meltdown) in the primary will allow mains voltage to appear at the secondary.
 Side by side windings are the next safest, and although primary and secondary are on the same bobbin, the material used is selected to withstand high temperatures and will maintain separation of the windings.
 Toroidal cores and other concentrically wound transformers are the least safe, since the only separation between primary and secondary is a rather thin layer of insulation.
 This is one of the reasons that thermal fuses are often used with toroids.
 Note that any transformer classified as 'inherently safe' must usually meet very strict approval conditions in most countries.